Ethnic Minority Achievement Team (EMA)

 - Whole school INSET on enhancement of quality of Wave 1 teaching

-- Promoting multilingualism – students who speak an/more additional languages are selected and coached to sit a GCSE in various community languages by the end of Year 10
+- Promoting multilingualism through GCSE Community Languages – students who speak an/more additional languages are selected and coached to sit a GCSE in various community languages by the end of Year 10

-- Coffee mornings/Parent forums – each EMA staff member is attached to a forum depending on the languages they speak.
+- Coffee mornings/Parent forums– each EMA staff member is attached to a forum depending on the languages they speak.
 They lead on termly meetings with the parents of EAL pupils, with the purpose of offering updates on their children’s progress, guidance and information on how parents can best support their children at home with their learning.
-EMA staff also provide information and clarification on how the UK educational system works
+EMA staff also provide information and clarification on how the UK educational system works (provision was paused due to Covid-related restrictions but will be resumed as soon as restrictions are lifted)

 Admission and assessment of EAL new arrivals